 You might be supplementing your diet with apple cider vinegar to improve your health and well-being and may wonder if it would benefit your children as well.
 While the sour condiment does offer health benefits, you may not want to use it as a supplement for your children, but instead make it a part of their diet.

 Like adults, children are also struggling with their weight.
-More than 30 percent of children in the United States are either overweight or obese, according to the Centers for Disease Control and Prevention.
+More than 30 percent of children in the United States are living with obesity or overweight, according to the Centers for Disease Control and Prevention.
 Finding ways to save calories here and there without making your child feel deprived is a win-win, which is why apple cider vinegar makes a good choice for children.
 It adds flavor to your child's food but doesn't add any calories.

 Rich in Antioxidants